sharlagelfand/opendatatoronto/cran-comments.md

-In this version I have fixed a vignette that was producing errors.
+In this version I have removed a vignette that was producing errors.

 ## Test environments
 * local R installation, R 3.6.1